 Chè Thái (Vietnamese Fruit Cocktail)

-The best part?
 There’s no strict recipe—use whatever you have on hand and customize it to your heart’s content.
-Whether you’re whipping up a quick dessert for guests or treating yourself, this Che Thai recipe is your guide to creating the perfect tropical treat in just minutes!
+Whether you’re making a quick dessert for guests or treating yourself, this Che Thai recipe is your guide to creating the perfect tropical treat in just minutes!

 What is Che Thai?